-New students receive WINGS login credentials by mail from the Graduate School.
+- New students receive WINGS login credentials via their application portal.

-Students can change their registration on WINGS Express or in person by dropping or adding courses at the Office of the Registrar.
-Please refer to the academic schedule for deadline dates, fees, and/or refunds for dropping classes.
+Students can change their registration through WINGS Express or in person by dropping or adding courses at RaiderConnect.
+Please refer to the academic calendar for deadlines, and to the Bursar’s Web page for fees and refunds for dropping classes.

-Students may drop or withdraw from a course without a grade appearing on their record with a "W" substituting on their transcript for the course grade up to specific dates each term.
-Refer to the academic schedule for the deadlines that apply to drop or withdraw from a class.
+Before specific dates each term, students may withdraw from (“drop”) a course with a "W" substituting on their transcript for the course grade.
+Refer to the academic calendar for the deadlines to drop or withdraw from a class.

-Students who stop attending a course and do not make an official withdrawal through WINGS Express or the Office of the Registrar will receive a grade of "F" or "X" at the instructor's discretion.
+Students who stop attending a course and do not officially withdraw through WINGS Express or at RaiderConnect will receive a grade of "F" or "X," at the instructor's discretion.
 The "X' grade remains on the students' permanent record and is computed in the grade point average as an "F." Not attending class or notifying an instructor does not constitute official withdrawal.

-Students wishing to deviate from the regular registration limits listed above must submit written requests to the dean of the Graduate School for an exemption.
-The request should have the support of the student's graduate program.
+In order for a student to deviate from the regular registration limits listed above, the student's official academic advisor must submit a written request to the dean of the Graduate School for an exception.

-Graduate students with external full-time employment should typically register for no more than two courses per term.
+Graduate students with external full-time employment should typically register for no more than six credit hours per term.
 Students and faculty advisors should bear in mind the following in considering exceptions to this registration recommendation:

-- The student's employment and its effect on available time and mental alertness
+- The student's employment and its effect on available time and energy

 - The student's previous academic record